Ovum-Programming-Language/OvumDocs/reference/bytecode.md

 #### While Loops

-While loops consist of separate condition blocks and execution blocks.
+While loops consist of separate condition blocks and execution blocks connected by the `then` keyword.
 For loops are reduced to while loops during compilation:

 ```oil
 {